 Michael Horrocks Foundation https://wcufoundation.org/

 Prints of this quality often sell for hundreds of dollars.
-Never Again is being offered for the cost of printing, stretching and mailing, plus $100 which will be divided between the 9/11 United pilot foundations.
+Guns, Germs, and Aluminum is being offered for the cost of printing, stretching and mailing, plus $100 which will be divided between the 9/11 United pilot foundations.

 Your giclee can be sent rolled up in a tube ready to be stretched by your framer, or if you'd prefer it can be stretched and mailed in a box, ready for framing.
 Shipping to domestic addresses is included.
 Email for International shipping options.

 on an ongoing basis to keep costs down